 “The results of this suggest a behavior change in the prescribing of physician-administered drugs after a hospital enrolls in the 340B program,” BRG said.

-Institutions on the 340B program bought drugs worth more than $19 billion, an increase of 114 percent since since 2014.
+Institutions on the 340B program bought drugs worth more than $19 billion, an increase of 114 percent since 2014.

 In addition, in March 2018, researchers at Milliman found that per-patient pharmacy expenditures at 340B hospitals exceeded spending at non-340B hospitals within the commercially insured population.

-In the the latest survey, BRG benchmarked changes in spending at 340B hospitals were compared to a control group of non-340B hospitals.
+In the latest survey, BRG benchmarked changes in spending at 340B hospitals were compared to a control group of non-340B hospitals.
 The report surveyed 379 Disproportionate Share Hospitals (DSH) hospitals in the 340B program between January 2009 and January 2016, with a total of 1.9 million patients involved, Healthcare Dive reported.